 Think back on your life, what have you accomplished?
-Have you accomplished work for the Lord, or for yourself.
+Have you accomplished work for the Lord, or for yourself?
 Understanding the fallen state of man I know we have all done much for our own will and desires.
-But do not look back and worry about your mistakes of the past, repent of those things, know the Lord will forgive, and fix your focus on Jesus moving forward to the future work He has for you.
+But do not look back and worry about your mistakes of the past.
+Simply repent and turn to the Lord for forgiveness and fix your focus on Jesus.
+Moving forward in the future to work for Him.

 Brothers, I do not consider that I have made it my own.
 But one thing I do: forgetting what lies behind and straining forward to what lies ahead, I press on toward the goal for the prize of the upward call of God in Christ Jesus.
 Philippians 3:13-14

 Think about the work that you have done for the Lord.
-They are not little things, they are the things that truly matter.
-One act accomplished for the Lord is Great!
+They are not little things, as you may think.
+They are the things that truly matter.
+One act accomplished for the Lord is Great.
 The work you do for the kingdom of God and the will of Jesus Christ will last for all eternity.
 Maybe you have achieved much for the Lord, maybe little, either way, know that what you have done for Jesus has not been in vain.
-It has eternal value.
+It has eternal value and will never pass away.

 Whatever you do, work heartily, as for the Lord and not for men, knowing that from the Lord you will receive the inheritance as your reward.
 You are serving the Lord Christ.
 For the wrongdoer will be paid back for the wrong he has done, and there is no partiality.
 Colossians 3:23-25

-Do not look back and be in sorrow because you have not seen a harvest, do not feel your work has not been appreciated, or you have not seen results.
-God promises to use each and everything you have done for the Lord for good.
+Do not look back and be in sorrow because you have not seen a harvest.
+Do not feel your work has not been appreciated or you have not seen results.
+Be assured God has seen your good heart and your righteous deeds.
+He promises someday to acknowledge you for the good you have done.

 “For as the rain and the snow come down from heaven and do not return there but water the earth, making it bring forth and sprout, giving seed to the sower and bread to the eater, so shall my word be that goes out from my mouth; it shall not return to me empty, but it shall accomplish that which I purpose, and shall succeed in the thing for which I sent it.”
 Isaiah 55:10-11